george-hawkins/japanese/README.md

 ### Bunpro

 I keep on seeing reference to the site/web-app [Bunpro](https://bunpro.jp/) as a way to speed run learning Japanese grammar for self study.
 See Tofugu's [review](https://www.tofugu.com/reviews/bunpro/), Weeb Jail's [review](https://www.youtube.com/watch?v=hBOj45xt0vI) and others.

+Bunpro is apparently very free format - you decide what you want to learn - which may not be great if you want a very directed approach.
+But they do have decks to accompany all kinds of sources including Genki.

 ### Tae Kim